geoscixyz/gpg/content/magnetics/magnetics_susceptibility.rst

 Minerals
 --------

-Geologically significant magnetic minerals are either in the iron-titanium-oxygen group or in the iron-sulfur group.
+Geologically significant magnetic minerals are either in the iron-titanium- oxygen group or in the iron-sulfur group.
 In the iron-titanium-oxygen group there are five main minerals, and in the iron-sulfur group there are two main minerals.
 There is apparently much more known about the first group.
 Grant and West, 1965, has an excellent summary, with a great deal of information about magnetism of minerals.
 The following table gives a simple indication of susceptibilities for specific magnetic minerals.

 +-----------------------+--------------------------+-----------------------------------+